People

 cosette.lemelin@ualberta.ca

-Cosette has 18 years of experience in Educational Developer roles in a 20-year career in adult and post-secondary education at three universities (the University of Winnipeg, the University of Manitoba, and the University of Alberta).
+Cosette has 20+ of experience in adult and post-secondary education at three universities (the University of Winnipeg, the University of Manitoba, and the University of Alberta).
 She has a Master of Education (2003) and PhD in Education (2016) focusing on adult and post-secondary education.
-Cosette’s unique specialities include teaching within health professions education (with a focus on clinical practicum teaching and learning), classroom management, and varying aspects of interpersonal communication in teaching and learning.
+Cosette’s unique specialities include educational leadership in higher education, teaching within health professions education (with a focus on clinical practicum teaching and learning), and varying aspects of interpersonal communication in teaching and learning.
 Cosette calls herself a “Teaching Coach” for university instructors and faculty members striving to improve their teaching one class, one activity, or one interaction at a time.
+She is the Chair of the Educational Developer Network of Alberta (EDNA).
 Cosette is the 2019 recipient of the University of Alberta Excellence in Learning Support Award, and received the award again in 2020 with the CTL Team as part of their COVID 19 Response.

 u-of-a-karen-seto-wagg.png